All Rights Are Individual

 Determinism excludes and precludes itself by its very structure and definition.

-Rights are another one of these principles that virtually everybody thinks he understands, but which in reality only the slimmest fraction of people on planet earth actually do understand and ever actually have understood — lawyers, judges, legislators and other such bureaucrats, in my experience (and I’ve had plenty) among the most misguided of all and the most uncomprehending of all — by far — with notions of rights sickeningly out-of-whack with reality.
+Rights are one of these things that virtually everybody thinks he or she understands, but which in reality only the slimmest fraction of people on planet earth actually do.
+The worse offenders are the lawyers, judges, legislators and other such bureaucrats, who in my experience are among the most misguided of all — the most uncomprehending of all — with notions of rights completely out-of-whack with reality.

-For anyone who has any doubt at all about my statements here, I cordially invite you to take one brief look at the United Nation’s so-called “Declaration of Human Rights,” which was drafted by precisely such judges, lawyers, legislators, and other bureaucrats.
-I invite you to observe the sheer amount of expropriation — i.e. acts of state coercion and governmental force —required to fulfill even a fraction of that UN’s declaration’s stated aims.
+For anyone who doubts this, I cordially invite you to take one brief look at the United Nation’s so-called “Declaration of Human Rights.”
+It was drafted by such judges, lawyers, legislators, and other bureaucrats.
+I invite you to observe the sheer amount of expropriation — i.e. acts of state coercion and governmental force — required to fulfill even a fraction of that UN’s declaration’s stated aims.

-Better still take one look at the following statement, which I quote verbatim:
+Better yet, take one look at the following statement, which I quote verbatim:

 “Just because you have an ‘individual right’ does not mean that state or local governments cannot constrain the exercise of that right” (Barack Obama, 2008, Philadelphia primary debate).

-If, as Barack Obama states in his misbegotten quotation directly above, “the exercise of your ‘individual right’ can be constrained [by] state or local governments,” what you exist by in such a scenario is not, I do assure you, a right — not at all.
-It is a pure and clear permission: a governmental permission.
-It is a privilege granted, or not.
+If “the exercise of your ‘individual right’ can be constrained [by] state or local governments,” as Obama said, what you exist by in such a scenario is not a right.
+It’s a governmental permission either granted or not granted.
+Permissions are opposite rights.

 The only alternative to acting by right is acting by permission.